Finkman7/affidavit/README.md

 For rerunning the row scalability experiments, you need the **[affidfavit_scalability.jar](http://data.dws.informatik.uni-mannheim.de/affidavit/affidavit_scalability.jar)** which again is a snapshot of affidavit from the time when the row scalability experiments were run.

 #### Parameters
-The parameters are the same as [before](https://github.com/Finkman7/affidavit#parameters-1).
+The parameters are the same as [before](https://github.com/Finkman7/affidavit#parameters-1) and should be used accordingly to specify that the evaluation should be performed on one particular problem instance.
-The snapshot for scalability contains one more parameter though that can be used to scale down a problem instance.
+The snapshot for scalability contains one more parameter though that can be used to scale down the problem instance.

 - **-scale** Needs to be a decimal in the interval (0-1), scaling factor

 An example command to start the evaluation with 200GB memory is:

-*/path/to/jdk9+/bin/java -Xmx200g -cp affidfavit_experiments.jar affidavit.eval.Evaluator -t "dataSets" -a "config/startStates.txt" -f "config/dataSets.txt" -c "config/difficulties.txt" -n0 1 -n 10 -bsize 100000 -q 5 -b 2 -v -scale 0.5 > verboseOutput.txt*
+*/path/to/jdk9+/bin/java -Xmx200g -cp affidfavit_experiments.jar affidavit.eval.Evaluator -t "dataSets" -a "config/startStates.txt" -f "config/dataSets.txt" -c "config/difficulties.txt" -n0 1 -n 1 -bsize 100000 -q 5 -b 2 -v -scale 0.5 > verboseOutput.txt*

+The experiments in Section 5.3 were performed on the problem instance *flight-500k*.
+To reproduce the runs, make sure to set the parameters to the same configuration described in the paper.

 At the end of the verbose output, there will be line that displays evaluation metrics including runtimes.
 For example: